Let's connect over email!

 After sailing on one of the biggest cruise ships in the world, I couldn’t help but perk up when talk started swirling about Royal Caribbean’s next big project.
-It’s rumoured to be called the Discovery Class, and while details are still top secret, there’s enough information floating around to get any cruiser (myself included) feeling curious.
+It’s confirmed to be called the Discovery Class, and while the finer details are still top secret, there’s enough information floating around to get any cruiser (myself included) feeling curious.

-If it turns out to be true, this could mark the start of a new chapter for Royal Caribbean.
-One that’s smaller, sleeker and focused on destinations rather than headline-grabbing size.
+Confirmed on 29th January 2026, this marks the start of a new chapter for Royal Caribbean.
+One that could be smaller, sleeker and focused on destinations rather than headline-grabbing size.
 And one that I would definitely be interested in for sure.

 What’s rumoured so far